GWSPH Summer Institute

 Learn how to use the group model building process to support collaboration across stakeholders, map complex public health challenges, and identify opportunities for intervention.

-Agent Based Modeling and System Dynamics for Understanding Structural Context
+Simulation Modeling for Understanding Structural Context

 Translation of Models for Policy and Practice